harichandana-yeluri/bitsom_ba_25071769-fleximart-data-architecture/part2-nosql/nosql_analysis.md

 ### 2. Embedded documents (reviews within products)
 MongoDB allows embedded documents and arrays, enabling related data to be stored together in a single document.
 - In the given dataset, customer reviews are embedded directly inside each product document as an array of review objects.
-- This design aligns with MongoDB’s principle of data locality, where frequently accessed related data is stored together.
+- This design aligns with MongoDB’s principle of data locality, where frequently accessed related data is stored together.<br>
 **Advantages:**
 - Eliminates the need for joins to fetch product and review data
 - Improves read performance by retrieving all relevant information in a single query